What should I do if my flight has been canceled or delayed? | KRDO

 Bad weather.
 Computer glitches.
 Staffing shortages.
 Oversold flights.
 Inflation.
 Holiday crunches.
 It has been a tough slog for many air travelers for much of 2022.

+What if you’re one of the unlucky passengers caught up in these events?
+What can you do?

-Here’s some advice to help travelers navigate the system when flights are delayed or canceled whether by staff shortages, weather or other issues.
+Here’s some advice to help travelers navigate the system when flights are delayed or canceled.
 Actionable tips are highlighted in bold:

 Avoid getting trapped at the airport